 The protection of human rights and fundamental freedoms is a central part of the foundational contract of modern democratic states, forming part of their raison d'être.
 Their legitimacy to act depends on putting people at the centre of their ambitions as evidenced by international legal texts, including the Universal Declaration of Human Rights (UDHR), the International Covenant on Civil and Political Rights (ICCPR), and other international and regional instruments.
-These instruments and frameworks were established following the atrocities of two world wars which asserted the need to protect everyone hts dimenihnology on da.
-We look ive to highfrom abuse and harm, in particular underscoring the dignity and integrity of every individual.
-Ever since, individual civil, political, economic, social, and cultural rights and freedoms have been interpreted and around the world.
+These instruments and frameworks were established following the atrocities of two world wars which asserted the need to protect everyone from abuse and harm, in particular underscoring the dignity and integrity of every individual.
+Ever since, individual civil, political, economic, social, and cultural rights and freedoms have been interpreted and developed by courts and international organisations around the world.